amandoabreu/amandoabreu.github.io/_pages/fractional-cto.markdown

 - **Create an environment people want to work in**
 - **Identify and minimise silo'd information**
 - **Make your processes more effective**
+- **If you're acquiring: Audit code before an acquisition**
+- **Mediate and manage your dev agency for you**
+- **Help with long term software strategy: Do you need a rewrite?
+Is some important component of your stack going to be deprecated? + much more to think about**
 - **Audit your information security and put you on the path to ISO27001 standards**

 <ul class="listing">